-- •In Year 1(Academic Writing) learn how to structure and reference academic essays. - ·In Year 2 (Project Study I) make an oral presentation about your research in Japanese for the first time. - ·In Year 3 (Project Study II) be creative and showcase your growing expertise in Japan through a longer piece of research. - ·In Year 4 (Project Study III [Graduation Thesis]) undertake a extended piece of academic research.
+•In Year 2 (Project Study I) make an oral presentation about your research in Japanese for the first time. •In Year 3 (Project Study II) be creative and showcase your growing expertise in Japan through a longer piece of research.

+·In Year 4 (Project Study III [Graduation Thesis]) undertake an extended piece of academic research.